EliasHaynes/311_wk3_day1_db_select/README.md

 > *NOTE: The query instructions are intentionally written in plain english.
 It's up to you to translate that into a SELECT statement.*

 1. Select all fields from users where the city equals Chicago
+A: SELECT * FROM users WHERE city = 'Chicago' Limit 1000

 2. Select the "state" field for users with a first name of "Glory"
+A: SELECT state, first_name FROM users WHERE first_name = 'Glory' Limit 1000

 3. Select all fields from users whose phone1 starts with "773"
+A: SELECT * FROM users WHERE phone1 LIKE '773%' Limit 1000

 ## Query Responses

 1.
-  * How many rows were returned:
+  * How many rows were returned: 7
-  * First name of the first user:
+  * First name of the first user: Mitsue

 2.
-  * How many rows were returned:
+  * How many rows were returned: 2
-  * What states do they live in:
+  * What states do they live in: MD & TX

 3.
-  * How many rows were returned:
+  * How many rows were returned: 6
-  * What's the last email on the list:
+  * What's the last email on the list: nichelle_meteer@meteer.com

 ## Summary